 - Protect from sunlight.

-- Do not mix Rotavec® Corona with other veterinary medicinal products.
+- Do not mix Rotavec® Corona with any other veterinary medicinal product.

 - No information is available on the concurrent use of Rotavec® Corona with any other vaccines.
 It is therefore recommended that no other vaccine should be administered within 14 days before or after vaccination with Rotavec® Corona.

 - Do not over- or under-dose.

 - As with all inactivated vaccines, small swellings may appear at the injection site.
 This should resolve after 2-3 weeks.
 If not, or if any inflammation is evident, consult the veterinarian.

 - Handle all pregnant animals to be vaccinated with care and create a non-stressful environment.

 - KEEP OUT OF REACH OF CHILDREN, UNINFORMED PERSONS AND ANIMALS.